Peterpiotr/siguren-documentation/docs/source/operation/recovery/recovery-operation.rst

    * - Step
      - Description
    * - **1**
-     - Switch off the supply of the Motosuiveur® cabinet or all the circuit breaker inside.
+     - Switch off the supply of the MotoSuiveur cabinet or all the circuit breaker inside.
    * - **2**
      - In the recovery control box, switch from “Normal mode” to “Recovery mode”.
    * - **3**
      - 3. In the recovery control box, press the “Brake opening” until the load stops.

-       Be careful, at this step the load will slip from a height equal to the braking distance of the Motosuiveur®.
+       Be careful, at this step the load will slip from a height equal to the braking distance of the MotoSuiveur.
    * - **4**
      - In the recovery control box, press the “Nut engagement” push button until the “Nut engaged” lamp switches on.
    * - **5**